What is an autoimmune disease?

 "Some theorize that genetics and/or environmental pollutants play a role."

 The cause or causes of autoimmune disease are not understood, although some theorize that genetics and/or environmental pollutants play a role.
+Certain drugs have also been reported as potential triggers for pemphigus foliaceus, a common form of autoimmune skin disease in cats.
 Early recognition is extremely important.
 Left untreated, the complications of autoimmune disease are serious and multiple system involvement is common.
 This can make diagnosis and treatment very challenging and complicated.

 What are some of the common autoimmune skin diseases in cats?

 Fortunately, autoimmune skin diseases are rare in cats.
 Some of the more common forms of autoimmune skin disease include:

 Pemphigus is a group of five autoimmune skin diseases characterized by vesicles and bullae (large and small "blisters") in the mouth and at mucocutaneous junctions (the junctions between skin and mucosal tissues).
 Commonly affected areas include the eyelids, lips, nostrils, and anus.

 Pemphigus Foliaceus (PF) - The term means "leaf-like pemphigus”.
 This is the most common autoimmune skin disease of cats.
 With PM, the patient develops crusts (scabs) and ulcers around the eyes, ears, footpads, groin, and bridge of the nose.
 In cats, lesions also develop at the toenail beds creating crusty sore feet.
 PM is rarely found in the mouth or at mucocutaneous junctions.
 It usually appears suddenly without a recognized cause, but in some cases it may be drug induced or can be the result of years of chronic skin disease.